daquintero/voto-main-frontend/src/containers/Reusable/Reusable.md

 per each of the cards is decided beforehand by the type of card used.
 However, I assume
 Bootstrap does this automatically.

+#### API Data Validation
+Note that data is passed as pure functions into each of the components, so data validation has to be done on the first point of arrival of API data so that the system works correctly.